Intrastat thresholds in 2023

 These thresholds are calculated on an annual basis and separately for the dispatches and arrivals flow.
 This means that you must check if your intra-Community supplies and acquisitions exceeded the correspondent thresholds during the calendar year.
 In the affirmative case, you must submit Intrastat returns from the month you exceeded the relevant threshold.

-The following countries have updated their Intrastat threshold in 2023: Bulgaria, Croatia, Cyprus, Estonia, Finland, Hungary, Latvia, Lithuania, Luxembourg, Poland, Romania, Slovenia and Sweden.
+The following countries have updated their Intrastat threshold in 2024: Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Hungary, Latvia, Lithuania, Poland, Portugal and Slovenia.

 Find below an overview of the changes: